AI SEO Tools: What Works and What's Just Hype

 Notice what's not on this list?
 Any tool promising one-click rankings or automated content that ranks without editing.

-Use them to go faster, not to avoid doing the work.
+Use AI tools to go faster, not to avoid doing the work.

-If you want backlinks that actually move the needle, you need authority.
-Real authority from sites like Wikipedia, major news outlets, and established communities.
+If you want backlinks that actually move rankings, you need authority.
+Real authority from sites like Wikipedia, major news outlets, established communities.

 That's what Revised does.
-We find dead domains that already have those backlinks and redirect them to your site.
+We find dead domains with those backlinks and redirect them to your site.
 No AI.
-No automation.
+No automation scams.
 Just legitimate SEO work that Google respects.

 The future of SEO isn't replacing humans with AI.
 It's humans using AI to do things that were impossible before.